Sign up to our Newsletter

 If you have a gap in your resume or a low score in a course or final exam, it's likely the interviewers will ask you to explain further.
 Don’t dwell on any past faults or blunders, but do be transparent and candid.
 Whenever you have to talk about your weaknesses, aim to end your answer with a commitment to self-improvement.

-Now that we’ve gone through some of the most common PA school interview questions with some tips on how to answer them, hopefully, you feel more prepared about going into your interview!
+Now that we’ve gone through some of the most common PA school interview questions with some tips on how to answer them, we hope you feel more prepared for your interview!